 5. Website Consistency

-Static sites are flexible: anything contained within source Markdown files can be rendered as page content.
-Users may be able to include scripts, widgets or numerous undesired items.
+Static sites are flexible: anything contained within source content can be rendered on a web page.
+Users may be able to include scripts, widgets, or numerous undesired items.

-A CMS constrains the user, because content is normally bound to a database with specific fields.
-Control panels prompt the user so it’s obvious they must enter a title, body content, excerpt etc. Even if the user enters something in an unexpected field, it won’t appear on the website unless it’s implemented within the theme template.
+A CMS can be configured to constrain the user.
+Content is normally bound to a database with specific fields, so administration panels prompt the user to enter a title, body content, excerpts, featured images, and so on.
+Even if the user enters something in an unexpected field, it won’t appear on the website unless it’s implemented within the theme template.

 6. Managing Large Sites

-Consider a website with thousands of pages, regular publications, real-time breaking news and dozens of authors in multiple locations.
-SitePoint is a great example.
-It would be possible to manage content using a static site generator, but:
+Consider a website with thousands of pages, daily content publications, real-time breaking news, and dozens of authors in multiple locations.
+It’s possible to manage content using a static site generator, but:

-- content editing and publishing is more awkward.
-Editors may require access to the Git repo or shared folders rather than a simple web or app interface.
+- Content editing and publishing can be more awkward.
+Editors may require access to the Git repository or shared folders rather than a simple web or app interface.

-- real-time updates would be delayed because the site must be rebuilt, tested and deployed
+- Real-time updates are delayed because the site must be rebuilt, tested, and deployed.

-- build times could increase rapidly and deployment would become cumbersome.
+- Build times can increase rapidly and deployment could become cumbersome.